Project management statistics for 2023

 This may be so because project managers don’t utilize software demos to their full potential.

-Despite the fact that most products of this kind come with a demo, Capterra’s statistics show that:
+Despite the fact that most products of this kind come with a demo, Capterra’s Project Management Software Market Research Report shows that:

 - 46% of users demo 2 products,